Donutask/TimeTracker/README.md

 Made using TypeScript.

-You will need to complile to JavaScript first.
+Credits:
+Calendar from tutorial by [Christopher Glikpo](https://dev.to/wizdomtek/creating-a-dynamic-calendar-using-html-css-and-javascript-29m)
+Icons from phosphoricons.com